Popcaan

-Andrae Hugh Sutherland (born 19 July 1988), known professionally as Popcaan, is a Jamaican singer.
+Andrae Hugh Sutherland (born 19 July 1988), known professionally as Popcaan, is a Jamaican dancehall singer.

 In 2008, Popcaan joined Vybz Kartel's Gaza Music Empire.
-In 2010, he released his breakthrough international hit "Clarks" with Kartel, an ode to the popular shoe brand.
+In 2010, he released his breakthrough international hit "Clarks" with Kartel, an ode to the shoe brand.
 In 2013, Popcaan signed with Mixpak Records and released his debut studio album, Where We Come From.
 In 2016, Popcaan signed with Canadian rapper Drake's record label OVO Sound and Warner Records.
+His second album for Mixpak, entitled Forever, was released in 2018.

 Popcaan's international singles include "Only Man She Want", "Everything Nice", "Ova Dweet", "El Chapo", and "Family".
+He has collaborated with a number of international artists, most notably Drake, Jamie xx, Pusha T, Giggs, Matoma, Wale, Gorillaz, and Davido.
 Popcaan made his acting debut in the film The Intent 2: The Come Up (2018).

-Popcaan has collaborated with a number of international artists, most notably Drake, Jamie xx, Pusha T, Giggs, Matoma, Wale, Gorillaz, and Davido.

-His second album for Mixpak, entitled Forever, was released on 20 July 2018.

 Early life

 Sutherland was born in Saint Thomas Parish, Jamaica, and grew up in Portmore.
 He was raised in a housing scheme, or housing project, known as Gangsta City.
 He describes his childhood as "rough", having to stop attending school due to the street drama surrounding his town.
 His stage name "Popcaan" was bestowed on him by his close friend Scumpy, who died to street violence in Portmore.